terryhycheng/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [LinkedIn](https://www.linkedin.com/in/terryhycheng/) | [Portfolio Website](https://www.terryhycheng.com)

-As a **Full-Stack Developer** with a specialization in Front-End Development, I possess a deep passion for creating visually captivating and user-friendly applications.
-My background in graphic design has helped me hone my skills in UI/UX design and building websites or systems with a well-designed UI using cutting-edge technologies like ReactJS and TailwindCSS.
-I firmly believe in type-safe development and consider Typescript as an indispensable tool while developing.
+As a **Junior Software Developer** with a background in graphic design and a recent graduate of Makers, a prestigious coding academy in London, I am equipped with the necessary technical skills and passion to develop visually appealing, user-friendly, and maintainable full-stack applications with high test coverage.
+My expertise in JavaScript, as well as its frameworks, such as MERN stack and NextJS, has enabled me to hone my skills in creating exceptional applications that meet the highest standards.

-Recently, I completed an intensive 16-week boot camp at **Makers Academy**, where I learnt how to work in Agile teams and finished several projects with high test coverage to demonstrate my proficiency in development.
+During my time at Makers, I gained extensive experience working in Agile teams, where I developed a deep understanding of critical application design patterns such as MVC and object-oriented design.
+This experience has given me a solid foundation in understanding the entire software development cycle, enabling me to work effectively with team members, and to deliver projects on time while maintaining quality standards.

-Now, I am looking for a challenging role where I can utilize my creativity and technical expertise in development and design.
-I am eager to work with a team that values collaboration and innovation to create exceptional applications that make a significant impact in the industry.
+Currently, I am seeking a challenging role where I can utilize my technical expertise in development and design to build exceptional applications that make a significant impact in the industry.
+I am enthusiastic about working with a team that values collaboration and innovation, and I am eager to learn new technologies and push the boundaries of what's possible in the field of software development.

-**Tech Skills** : HTML, CSS, JavaScript, ReactJS, TailwindCSS, Express, Node.js, NextJS, Ruby
+**Tech Skills** : HTML, CSS, JavaScript, TypeScript ReactJS, TailwindCSS, Express, Node.js, NextJS, Ruby, MongoDB, SQL (Postgres), Git, Docker, CircleCI

 ## Projects